Glenda Gracia-Rivera

 B.A., Seton Hall University

-Glenda holds a Bachelor of Arts in sociology, and a Master of Public Administration in non-profit management, both from Seton Hall University.
-Outside of her responsibilities at Rutgers, she has also served on various boards and committees in her community that focus on empowering women/girls and addressing educational disparities for minoritized populations.
-These include Mercer Street Friends in Trenton, Girl Scouts of Eastern PA, and Chi Upsilon Sigma National Latin Sorority, Inc.
+Glenda holds a Bachelor of Arts in Sociology, and a Master of Public Administration, both from Seton Hall University.
+Outside of her responsibilities at Rutgers, she spends her time serving on various boards and committees in her community, focusing on issues such as building cultural awareness, empowering women/girls, and addressing educational disparities for minoritized populations.